-Dublin South City Partnership Enterprise Team can help you through this process with a range of one-to-one supports and self-employment workshops covering everything from start your own business to marketing, taxation, guidance and mentoring.
-You can contact us independently, or you may be referred from INTREO.
+Dublin South City Partnership Enterprise Team can help you through this process with a range of one-to-one support and self-employment workshops covering everything from start your own business to marketing, taxation, guidance and mentoring.
+You can contact us independently, or you may be referred by INTREO.
 You are also entitled to receive support if you are under-employed and considering self-employment as an option.

 We work with local people from Dublin 4, Dublin 6, Dublin 8 and Dublin 12 who would like to become self-employed and want to know the options and supports available.

-Through our Start your own Business enterprise supports, we work with clients on a one to one basis to explore the opportunities of setting up your own business.
+Through our start-your-own-business enterprise support, we work with clients on a one-to-one basis to explore the opportunities of setting up your own business.
 The aim of the service is to offer support and practical business advice regarding the benefits of self-employment.

-Some people may be eligible to retain some of their INTREO benefits when starting their own business.
-You must arrange a meeting with your local INTREO office and obtain a letter of suitability for Back to Work Enterprise Allowance (BTWEA) or Short-Term Enterprise Allowance (STEA)
+Some individuals may be eligible to retain some of their INTREO benefits when starting their own business.
+You must arrange a meeting with your local INTREO office and obtain a letter of suitability for Back to Work Enterprise Allowance (BTWEA) or Short-Term Enterprise Allowance (STEA).

-- Help to sign onto the Back to Work Enterprise Allowance – a DEASP scheme that lets you start a business and keep your social welfare payments.
+- Help to sign onto the Back to Work Enterprise Allowance – a DSP scheme that lets you start a business and keep your social welfare payments

-- Assistance, support and referral to the Back to Work Enterprise Allowance (BTWEA) and the Short Term Enterprise Allowance (STEA), a DEASP scheme that lets you start a business and keep your social welfare payments.
+- Assistance, support and referral to the Back to Work Enterprise Allowance (BTWEA) and the Short-Term Enterprise Allowance (STEA), a DSP scheme that lets you start a business and keep your social welfare payments

-- Relevant and training options to meet the needs of your growing business including; Managing Your Business, Marketing, Sales, Financial Management, Strategy and Business Planning, Accounts, E-commerce, Networking and other workshops as required.
+- Relevant training options to meet the needs of your growing business including; Managing Your Business, Marketing, Sales, Financial Management, Strategy and Business Planning, Accounts, E-commerce, Networking and other workshops, as required

-- Assistance with accessing additional supports from local agencies and State resources
+- Assistance with accessing additional support from local agencies and State resources

 - Referrals to experienced external Mentors, Enterprise Supports and Training